-Chicken Cacciatore – Also known as hunter’s stew, cacciatore is a hearty mixture of tomatoes, red peppers, onions, herbs, and sometimes wine.
+Also known as hunter’s stew, Chicken Cacciatore is a hearty mixture of tomatoes, red peppers, onions, herbs, and sometimes wine.
 It’s the perfect Sunday night meal!

 I am thrilled to share my recipe for Chicken Cacciatore that I have been making for years.
 We love classic Italian meals like Sausage Stuffed Shells with Spinach, Chicken Marsala, Mushroom Risotto, and Bruschetta Chicken Pasta.
 This one doesn’t have a required pasta, but it is the epitome of flavorful comfort food!
 It is in a rich and rustic tomato sauce while the chicken just soaks up all that flavor and falls of the bone.
 I use white wine in this version but I bet a nice Marsala or red wine would be excellent with some modifications.
 What I like about this particular recipe is that everything is made in one pot.

 For me, the lightly breaded chicken makes all the difference.
 As I was making this chicken cacciatore, I almost devoured the chicken after I browned it.
 I suddenly had an extreme lust for fried chicken.
 But, thankfully, the fact that the chicken wasn’t fully cooked at that stage kept me from devouring it on the spot.
-And it paid off because I love this amazing dish.
-It doesn’t have any complexity to it really, but the robust combination of the white wine and capers do raise the bar on family meals.
-In the interest of full disclosure though, my son wouldn’t eat it.
-The big chunks of onions scared him off.
-Oh, and he has an aversion to all forms of chicken so that didn’t help.
+And it paid off because this recipe is even better.
+It doesn’t have any complexity really, but the robust combination of the white wine and capers raises the bar on Italian meals.
+Love this recipe!